Frequently Asked Questions

 Will I have contact with people back home?

 Yes you will.
 All of our locations have internet access and phone signal although the quality varies.
-It is important to find a balance and not stay tied to your phone so that you can immerse yourself in the experience and for this reason, we ask immersion participants to hand their phones in at the beginning of the trip and organise specific times for check-ins as required.
-We suggest CVC participants use their phones as a tool for occasional updates with family and friends at home, to build ties with the local community and as an emergency contact to keep you safe.
+It is important to find a balance and not stay tied to your phone so that you can immerse yourself in the experience and for this reason, we ask Immersion participants to hand their phones in at the beginning of the trip and organise specific times for check-ins as required.
+We suggest In-Community participants use their phones as a tool for occasional updates with family and friends at home, to build ties with the local community and as an emergency contact to keep you safe.

 I have questions about volunteering and where I can go, can I chat to someone?

 Absolutely!
-We will be happy to put you in touch with volunteers who have lived in our CVC placement locations before.
-We also have interns working with the Two Wolves Abroad team who are familiar with many of the countries where we operate.
+We will be happy to put you in touch with volunteers who have lived in our In-Community placement locations before.
+We also have interns working with the Two Wolves Domestic and Abroad team who are familiar with many of the countries where we operate.
 If you’re going on an immersion, we can put you in touch with your leader who can give you a good idea of what to expect.

 If you fill in the Expression of Interest form, we will be in touch soon.